-In 2023, twelve Operators were audited by the Onondaga County Comptroller's Office for compliance with the Onondaga County Hotel RoomOccupancy Tax Law for the period 2020 through 2023.
+22 Operators were audited in 2024 by the Onondaga County Comptroller's Office for compliance with the Onondaga County Hotel Room Occupancy Tax Law.
+The 22 audits completed in 2024 found \$433,728.44 in additional revenue for the benefit of the taxpayers of Onondaga County.